This post may contain affiliate links. Please see our disclosure policy.

-Crispy, golden brown fried shrimp that's bursting with flavor and covered in a delicious zesty sauce!
+Crispy, golden brown fried shrimp that’s bursting with flavor and covered in a delicious zesty sauce!
 Sound delicious?
 Then I suggest you make this Boom Boom Shrimp Recipe immediately!
-The crispy shrimp is packed with flavor in every bite and then drizzle in a homemade boom boom sauce for the ultimate appetizer, main course, or perfection addition to a salad!
+The crispy shrimp are packed with flavor in every bite and then drizzled in a homemade boom boom sauce for the ultimate appetizer, main course, or perfection addition to a salad!

 For more shrimp recipes, try this shrimp remoulade, salt and pepper shrimp, and shrimp boil!